xcore/sw_audio_effects/module_loudness/README.rst

 -----------

 This algorithm uses a piece-wise parabolic curve, to limit the number of multiplies required per sample.
-Currently 5 parabola's are used, as follows:-
+Currently 5 parabola's are used, as follows:

    #.
 Unity-gain section (Straight line) for low-level signals (e.g. noise)
    #.
 Transition to maximum gradient (user-configurable).
    #.
 Transition from max. gradient to 'max-gain' section.